tuneinsight/lattigo/mhe/README.md

 # MHE
-The MHE package implements several ring-learning-with-errors-based Multiparty Homomorphic Encryption (MHE) primitives.
+The MHE package implements several Ring-Learning-with-Errors (RLWE) based Multiparty Homomorphic Encryption (MHE) primitives.
 It provides generic interfaces for the local steps of the MHE-based Secure Multiparty Computation (MHE-MPC) protocol that are common between all the RLWE distributed schemes implemented in Lattigo (e.g., collective key generation).
-The `mhe/integer` and `mhe/float` packages import `mhe` and provide scheme-specific functionalities (e.g., collective bootstrapping/refresh).
+The `mhe/heinteger` and `mhe/hefloat` packages import `mhe` and provide scheme-specific functionalities (e.g., interactive bootstrapping).

 This package implements local operations only, hence does not assume or provide any network-layer protocol implementation.
 However, it provides serialization methods for all relevant structures that implement the standard `encoding.BinaryMarshaller` and `encoding.BinaryUnmarshaller` interfaces (see [https://pkg.go.dev/encoding](https://pkg.go.dev/encoding)) as well as the `io.WriterTo` and `io.ReaderFrom` interfaces (see [https://pkg.go.dev/encoding](https://pkg.go.dev/io)).